justaman045/portfolio/content/posts/codedamn/how-to-use-google-sheets-as-a-backend.md

 ---
 title: How to use Google Sheets as a database for web applications?
-date: "2022-10-25"
+publishedDate: "2022-10-25"
 tags: ["Google", "Web Applications", "Database", "python", "JavaScript"]
-draft: false
+status: published
+type: Post
-summary: In this article, I'll tell you about How to use Google Sheets as a database for web applications?
+# summary: In this article, I'll tell you about How to use Google Sheets as a database for web applications?
 ---

 # How to use Google Sheets as a database for web applications?